joachim747/SGFA/Documentation/SRS/Testplan.md

 |Required Tools|Unity, TravisCI|
 |Success Criteria|Successful Installation on named platforms with the possibility to run the application without crash|
 |Special Considerations| - |

+#### 5.2.13 PLAY MODE TESTING

+Play mode tests are a more complex way of testing in Unity.
+They simulate the game actually playing and make it possible to check the changes in the scene frame by frame.
+Because of errors in our Unity versions we were not able to write play mode tests.
+Not even the standard Tests of the Unity Support website were running so we stopped developing play mode tests in this scope.

 ## 6. Entry and Exit Criteria
 ### 6.1 TEST PLAN